couchbasebuild/cbdep/wrapper/README.md

 I wrote `release-wrappers.sh` as a convenience to upload the wrapper script/program to all the historical filenames on S3.
 Ideally, this should only need to be run once, as these same wrappers should work "forever".
-But, in case they need to be modified again (say if we want to remove the `--python '>=3.10'` args), we can re-run that script.
+But, in case they need to be modified again, we can re-run that script.